Ann Depner, MSW LCSW Email: ADepner57@gmail.com

 A graduate of the University of Pittsburgh, she is a licensed clinical social worker with over 35 years of experience working in community mental health.
 She is now in private practice with Spiegel Freedman Psychological Associates.
 She applies Bowen theory to her work with children, adults, and families who present with a variety of concerns.
 She studied Bowen theory at the Western Psychiatric Hospital and Clinic Family Therapy Institute and has continued individual study at WPFC, having joined it’s faculty in 1995.

 John Rushofsky, MDiv, MSEd Email: firstname.lastname@example.org

 A graduate of Clarion University (B.S.), Mount Saint Mary’s Seminary (M.Div.) and Duquesne University (M.S.Ed.).
 Ordained a priest of the Diocese of Pittsburgh on September 29, 1979.
 Served several area parishes including St. Anne in Castle Shannon, St. John the Baptist in Plum Borough, founding pastor of St. Martin de Porres in McKeesport, and Director of Clergy Personnel for the Diocese of Pittsburgh (2000-2008).
-Currently pastor of St. Sebastian Parish in Ross Township.
+Currently pastor of Our Lady of Mount Carmel Parish.
 Particularly interested in the application of Bowen Family Systems Theory to clergy/congregation relationships.